therealmarv/therealmarv.github.io/source/_posts/2014-08-26-how-to-fully-uninstall-the-offical-docker-os-x-installation.markdown

 #### Update 2014-11-21:

 * boot2docker has now an [official uninstall script](https://github.com/boot2docker/osx-installer/blob/master/uninstall.sh) but I do not know how you are supposed to run it except downloading it directly from github and execute it :( Today I've checked and it is not inside the [official pkg installer](https://github.com/boot2docker/osx-installer/releases).
+It also [does not remove the boot2docker app](https://github.com/boot2docker/osx-installer/issues/88) from your programs.
+* Added uninstall routines for `/private` folder.